 The best bakeries in Tel Aviv

 One of the best bakery chains in the city, Bakery has mastered the art of French pastries.
 Whether you come to pick up a crunchy, fresh-from-the-oven baguette or any of the delectable pastries like the caramel-glazed cream puffs and the creamy-rich mille-feuille, everything you pick here is memorable and worth the hype.
 Bakery also serves sandwiches and salads, making it the ideal place for your next lunch date.
-Check out their other locations at 13 Yad Haruzim St and 67 Weizmann St.

 Step into Shemo (named after the famous celebrity chef Miki Shemo and his family) and pick up just about any of their beautiful pastries: bourekas, rugelachs, booyikos or quiches.
 Choose from an assortment of breads: olive, nut or the ultimate focaccia.
 Croissants are also popular, especially the almond flavor.
 Locals love the showstopping carrot cake, the alfajores, dulce de leche sandwiched between two soft cookies, the brownies and the chocolate Babka.
 The trick is to get a selection of the single-serving cakes like the custardy fruit pie and share amongst friends.